 But what if you have histamine intolerance?
 Are dates high in histamine, and are they likely to worsen your histamine sensitivity symptoms or increase your body’s histamine burden?

 Let’s dig deeper and look at how dates are likely to affect histamine intolerance symptoms.

 Dates and Histamine Intolerance: Are Dates High in Histamine?

 Fresh dates are a low histamine food.
 However, most dates you buy in supermarkets are dried dates.
+Why are dried dates so common?
 The drying process concentrates the sugar in dates, enhancing the sweetness of the fruit and giving it a longer shelf life.
-That’s why dried dates are more common than fresh ones.

 Dried Dates and Dried Fruit Contain Histamine